12/31/25 PNM Issue update below!

 Since that meeting, Jack, Dave and I have had numerous meetings with PNM.
 The results of those meetings include the following:

 · We requested that the transmission lines are to run Eastward Paseo del Norte and Southward along State highway 556-Tramway to tie in at San Antonio.
 This will prevent the transmission lines/towers from running close to churches, preschools, and day care centers, which they would (for example) if the transmission lines were to run Westward Paseo Del Norte and Southward Eubank.
-DOT has agreed to this transmission-line-direction-caveat, and PNM has verified it.
+DOT has preliminarily agreed to this transmission-line-direction-caveat, and PNM has preliminarily verified it.

 · We request the electrical substation A-frame (which will stand approximately 65 feet above ground), potentially be eliminated by running the high voltage cable drops from the new transmission tower on PDN into the substation by buried cable instead of overhead conductors.
 If this extra cost is found to be an impact, it would need to be paid as an assessment to the neighborhood at large, (or at least explore other options of lowering the A-frame height).
 PNM is reviewing this.